jupyterhub/jupyterhub/docs/source/reference/server-api.md

 # Starting servers with the JupyterHub API

-JupyterHub's [REST API][] allows launching servers on behalf of users without ever interacting with the JupyterHub UI.
+JupyterHub's [REST API][] allows servers to be launched on behalf of users without having to interact with the JupyterHub UI.
-This allows you to build services launching Jupyter-based services for users without relying on the JupyterHub UI at all, enabling a variety of user/launch/lifecycle patterns not natively supported by JupyterHub, without needing to develop all the server management features of JupyterHub Spawners and/or Authenticators.
+This allows you to build services that launch Jupyter-based services for users without relying on the JupyterHub UI at all.
+Through the JupyterHub API, you can enable a variety of user/launch/lifecycle patterns not natively supported by JupyterHub, without needing to develop all the server management features of JupyterHub Spawners and/or Authenticators.
 [BinderHub][] is an example of such an application.